Quickstart: Debug and iterate with Visual Studio Code and Java on Kubernetes using Azure Dev Spaces

 Click on the Debug icon on the left and click Launch Java Program (AZDS) at the top.

-This command builds and runs your service in Azure Dev Spaces in debugging mode.
+This command builds and runs your service in Azure Dev Spaces.
 The Terminal window at the bottom shows the build output and URLs for your service running Azure Dev Spaces.
 The Debug Console shows the log output.

 If you don't see any Azure Dev Spaces commands in the Command Palette, make sure you have installed the Visual Studio Code extension for Azure Dev Spaces.
 Also verify you opened the dev-spaces/samples/java/getting-started/webfrontend directory in Visual Studio Code.

 You can see the service running by opening the public URL.